 This course surveys the relationship between literature, human culture, and the natural environment.
 Readings will be selected from diverse traditions and genres.
-Prerequisite: ENGL S211 (C or higher) and upper-division standing, or instructor permission.
+Prerequisite: ENGL S211 (C 2.00 or higher) and upperdivision standing, or instructor permission.

-ENGL \$305 Children's Literature 3 credits (3+0)
+ENGL S305 Children's Literature 3 credits (3+0)

 This course will introduce the major genres and conventions of literature for children as well as develop critical skills for reading, thinking, and writing about children's literature and culture.
 In learning about genres and ranges of children's literature, we will ask deeper questions about what we offer to children as truth, what we think about society and ourselves, and what we offer children as ways of growing up.
-Prerequisite: ENGL S211 (C or higher) and upper-division standing, or instructor permission.
+Prerequisite: ENGL S211 (C 2.00 or higher) and upper-division standing, or instructor permission.

-ENGL S311 Advanced Composition 3 credits (3+0)
+ENGL S311 The Art of the Essay 3 credits (3+0)

 The study of literary non-fiction writing in its various forms, moving beyond traditional academic writing.
 Genres studied may include cultural criticism, literary journalism, book reviews, feature articles, radio pieces, personal essays, blog writing, and travel writing.
 Critical analysis of published essays is a primary feature.
 Advanced rhetoric techniques, creative structures, research, and the writer/audience relationship are studied.
 Students share work and engage in critical analysis and editing.
-Prerequisite: ENGL S211 (C or higher) and upper division standing, or instructor permission.
+Prerequisite: ENGL S211 (C 2.00 or higher) and upper division standing, or instructor permission.